chrisgjarrett/chrisgjarrett.github.io/_portfolio/kaituna-flow-prediction.md

 Most of the data is collected at 5 minute intervals, while rainfall is measured on an hourly basis.
 I decided that hourly resolution was too granular.
 Typically, the gate levels are set in the morning or late at night which results in long periods of the day where the gate level does not change.
 Therefore, I decided that it was most useful to try and predict the flow on a daily basis.

 #### Target variable
 I averaged all three gate levels to produce one value for each hour of the day, then took the median of all values to represent the day's gate level.
 By using the median rather than mean, my average value is not unfairly biased by short amounts of data in the early morning or late evening where the gate level changes.
+I also decided to make a forecast of 3 days' worth of predictions.

 ## Feature selection
 I decided to use previous gate levels, lake level and rainfall as the 'base' features.
 I know that lake level and rainfall are the most significant drivers of gate level, as the river is used to maintain lake level.
 Additionally, there may be utility in including previous gate levels as predictors of the next days' levels.

 # Data collection
 To gather the data, I built a web-scraper in Python, the source code for which is [here](https://github.com/chrisgjarrett/kaituna-model/blob/development/web_scraper/kaituna_web_scraper.py).
-The function grabs the level of lake rotoiti, the gate levels, flow rates and rainfall data.
+The function grabs the level of Lake Rotoiti, the gate levels, flow rates and rainfall data.
 The output is a dataframe with hourly resolution data over the specified time range.

 # Data exploration
 After aggregating the data into daily resolution, I began data exploration.
 Initially, I wanted to get a feel for what the data looked like, before diving into exploring the relationships of different features on the output